Timon & Pumbaa (TV series)

-The Lion King's Timon & Pumbaa, often simply referred to as Timon & Pumbaa, is an American animated buddy comedy television series created by Walt Disney Television Animation.
-Based on Disney's 1994 animated film The Lion King, it centers on Timon the meerkat and Pumbaa the warthog, as they live their problem-free philosophy "Hakuna Matata".
-Unlike other The Lion King media, the tone of the series is more slapstick comedy-oriented.
+The Lion King's Timon & Pumbaa is an American animated buddy comedy television series produced by Walt Disney Television Animation.
+It was based on Disney Animation's 1994 film The Lion King, centering on Timon the meerkat and Pumbaa the warthog as they continue to live by their problem-free philosophy hakuna matata.
+Compared to most other The Lion King media, the tone of the series is more slapstick comedy-oriented.

-Ernie Sabella reprised his role as Pumbaa for the show's entire run, while Nathan Lane voiced Timon in early episodes.
+Ernie Sabella reprised his role as Pumbaa for the show's entire run, while Nathan Lane reprised his role as Timon in ten episodes, the last of which being "Paraguay Parable".